gbermudez2/Reverse-Shell-Detection-Homelab/README.md

 - On my Windows 10 VM, I used my Kali's IP address and port to download the file.
   - In my case, it's hxxp[://]192[.]168[.]68[.]107:8080/resume[.]pdf[.]exe
+  - Side note: every time I restarted my VMs, the IPs changed, so I had to create new payloads every single time.
+I realized this while trying to download the payload and wondered why it wouldn't work.

 ![image](https://github.com/user-attachments/assets/9a944012-3f7a-4b97-8949-0720066a29d0) ![image](https://github.com/user-attachments/assets/ff3e2492-dc34-42c3-a9a6-f97b88b539f6)